Combining your Zoom accounts using account consolidation

 - Once the refund request has been submitted, a confirmation page appears.
 An email will be sent when the refund process is complete.

-- When the prompt appears, click Change Email Address then click Continue.
+- When the prompt appears, click Update Email Address then click Continue.

-Note: if the account owner or admin has chosen not to allow users in the same domain to join their account, you will only have the option to change your email address.
+Note: if the account owner or admin has chosen not to allow users in the same domain to consolidate into their account, you will only have the option to change your email address.

 - Complete the required fields, then click Save.